 Rural development is focused on improvement of overall competitiveness of rural areas and their market orientation, as well as the development of their economic infrastructure.
 Rural areas are usually poorly developed depopulative areas, with small share of employed population in total population and with high level of poverty.
-Today's competitive economy requires a balance between the dominant agricultural production on one side, and other economic activities, environmental protection and social development of the economic and social development is considered as one of the key factors of economic and social development of rural areas, but also as the solution to the problem of unemployment in rural areas.
+Today's competitive economy requires a balance between the dominant agricultural production on one side, and other economic activities, environmental protection and social development on the other side.
+Therefore, rural tourism is considered as one of the key factors of economic and social development of rural areas, but also as the solution to the problem of unemployment in rural areas.